BrandonQ3/Elk-Stack-Project-1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the playbook file to roles directory.
+- Copy the playbook file Ansible Control Node .
-- Update the hosts file to include... webserver, IP's and elk.
+- Update the hosts file to include...
+Webserver and Elk
-- Run the playbook, and navigate to http:// ELK-VM IP:5601/app/kibana#home to check that the installation worked as expected.
+- Run the playbook, and navigate to (http://ELK-VM PublicIP:5601/app/kibana#/home) to check that the installation worked as expected.

 ![HTTP Kibana screenshot submit](https://user-images.githubusercontent.com/84944319/133935029-e9016e6d-94bc-4816-b88f-b0bc975cca50.jpg)

 Answer the following questions to fill in the blanks:
 - Which file is the playbook?
 Where do you copy it? filebeat-playbook.yml etc/ansible/roles
 - Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on? /etc/ansible/hosts when configuring the filebeat.yml file You need to designate the Private IP of the Elk-Server in nano of the .yml file.
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+-  filebeat-config.yml
+-  Determine which machine to install by revising the host files with IP addresses of elk/webservers and choosing which group to run in Ansible.

 - Which URL do you navigate to in order to check that the ELK server is running? https://[public IP address of Elk VM]/app/kibana

 As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.